21 Ways to Control Fuel Costs as an Owner-Operator

 5. Be careful with biofuel.

-Biofuels tend to be more expensive and produce lower fuel mileage.
+Biofuels tend to be more expensive and produce lower gas mileage.
 Know the level of biofuel allowed under your engine warranty, and use only approved fuels.

 Opt for larger dual tanks when buying a truck.
 This gives you the option of stocking up on super-cheap fuel when you can and cutting down on the number of stops needed.